heejit/fyne_codes/README.md

 1. Extended the Entry widget to take the Date Input.
-2. HBoxRationLayout layout widget by percentage of current width.
+2. HBoxRatioLayout layout widget by percentage of current width.